Examples of distributed vector usage

 instead ofget

-to get a particle index in the cell-list neighborhood iteratorgetNNIteratorBox
+to get a neighbor particle index when iterating with the cell-list neighborhood iteratorgetNNIteratorBox

 ofvector_dist